metaplex-foundation/docs/docs/programs/token-metadata/instructions.md

 ![](./assets/Token-Metadata-Instruction-Set-Collection-Size.png)

-This instruction allows the update authority of a collection parent NFT to set the size of the collection in order to allow existing unsized collections to be updated to track size.
+This instruction allows the update authority of a collection parent NFT to set the size of the collection **once** in order to allow existing unsized collections to be updated to track size.
 Once a collection is sized it can only be verified and unverified by the sized handlers and can't be changed back to unsized.

 </ProgramInstruction>